Peter Ermakov: Biography

-Execution of the Imperial Family
+Murder of the Imperial Family

 By early 1918, the former Russian Imperial Family was in Bolshevik custody, and had originally been transported to the city of Tobolsk following Tsar Nicholas II's abdication.
 The imperial family was moved again to Yekaterinburg as a result of White Army forces approaching the outskirts of Tobolsk.
 By mid-1918, with White Army forces now edging closer to the outskirts of Yekaterinburg, the local Bolshevik authorities were instructed by Yakov Sverdlov, with the assent of Vladimir Lenin by means of a telegram, to execute the imperial family.
-Feeling that the guards guarding the family had possibly become too sympathetic, it was decided to replace them with zealous Bolsheviks, among them was Pyotr Ermakov, in order that the execution would be completed without failure.
+Feeling that the guards guarding the family had possibly become too sympathetic, it was decided to replace them with zealous Bolsheviks.
+Among them was Pyotr Ermakov, in order to insure the execution would be completed without failure.

 According to historians Greg King and Penny Wilson, Ermakov played a leading role in the executions, and is considered to have been the right-hand man of chief executioner Yakov Yurovsky.
 On the night of the executions, Ermakov was very intoxicated, and according to the account by King and Wilson, was the most bloodthirsty of the executioners.
 According to various reports, Ermakov was among the many men in the firing squad who shot the already-dead former Tsar.
 His next target was Empress Alexandra, who was unable to finish the sign of the cross before she was shot dead.
 After momentarily stopping the firing due to the large amounts of rifle smoke, the executioners were ordered to also execute the Tsar's daughters Grand Duchess Olga, Tatiana, Maria and Anastasia, and their remaining servant Anna Demidova.
 Ermakov is reported to have delivered the killing blow to Olga, and severely wounded Maria and Anastasia.
 According to an account by Peter Voikov, who was the commissar of supplies for the Ural Soviet, during the execution Ermakov yelled out that the maid, Demidova, and the youngest daughter, Anastasia, were still alive.
 One of the Cheka Latvians drove a bayonet through Anastasia's face.
 Yurovsky described how Ermakov tried to kill the Grand Duchesses with his bayonet, and that Ermakov's men tried to plunder the jewels found in the clothing.